flamebmf/Outlook-mass-mail-creater/README.md

 # Template-mail-maker-outlook-
-tools for mass mail creation in outlook and open it for sending
+Tools for mass mail creation in outlook and open it for sending
+TODO:
+GUI - done
+INI - done
+Template reading and filtering - in process
+Formating email and open it in Outlook -in process